jamiejamiebobamie/pegaFlashcards/notes.md

 	object dependencies, and
 	external systems in an application and allows you to see how these entities are connected.
-The Visual Data Model is
-	a diagram that provides visibility into
+The Visual Data Model is a diagram that provides visibility into the application's
-	the application's data model and how
-	the entities are related.
-Can update, add, and delete fields from the model.
+	data model and how the entities are related.
-The Integration Landscape
-	is a diagram of
+The Integration Landscape is a diagram of
 	the data objects,
 	cases, and
 	systems of record in the application and where they are sourced.
 Business logic validations are separate from
 	the fields that capture data
 Configure business logic validations on